bcgov/MyGovBC-MSP/README.md

 To start unit test manually, run `npm test`, which launches tests in headless PhantomJS browser.
 To run the unit tests in UI browser such as IE9, IE10, IE11, Firefox and Chrome, run `npm test -- --browsers Chrome`.

 ## Production
+To build production distribution of the app,
 ```
 npm run build
 ```
+MSP production environment is hosted on OpenShift.
+Check out [deployment docs](openshift/app/README.md).

 ## i18n and Markdown Support
 To facilitate building a multilingual site, i18n and markdown are supported by the webpack build framework.
 To promote modularization, there is no global folder to hold static content translations; instead, each Angular component can easily enable i18n and markdown static content editing feature by following 5 simple steps: